 Our results include non-cash compensation expense as a result of the issuance of stock and stock option grants.
-Compensation expense for options granted to employees represents the fair value of the award at the date of grant.
+Compensation expense for options granted to employees represents the fair value of the award at the date of grant as amortized in the period of recognition.
 All share-based payments to employees since inception have been recorded and expensed in the statements of operations as applicable under SFAS No. 123R "Share-Based Payment".